spencertipping/troll-o-matic/data-aggregate.md

 OK, let's assume the most absolutely dedicated redditor spends 12 hours a day online creating one comment per minute.
 This is a maximum of 720 comments per day, which is an insane amount.
-Let's find each redditor's observable lifetime, and to simplify this let's build a user index -- and let's shard aggressively by user ID.
+Let's find each redditor's observable lifetime, and to simplify this let's build a user index, sharded by user ID.

 ```sh
 $ mkdir user-comments; \